 Belong to the QoS in L4.
 Just tick the option button and press <Apply> button to have this function taken affect.
-Then, click <Advance >>> button to set up Special TCP/UDP port for QoS.
+Then, enter Custom L4 to disable IPI TCP/UDP port Classification for QoS.

 Down prioritize web browsing, e-mail, FTP and news: